LivewareProblems/hyper/README.md

 The `carray` backend was dropped, as it was never moved outside of experimental status and could not be serialised for a distributed use.

 The bisect implementation was dropped too.
 Its use case was limited and it forced a dependency on a library that was not maintained either.

+The gb backend was dropped for the time being too.

+The estimator was rebuilt following this paper, as it was broken for any precision not 14): <https://arxiv.org/abs/1706.07290>.
+This should also provide better estimation across the board and cardinality.

 [paper by Google]: http://static.googleusercontent.com/external_content/untrusted_dlcp/research.google.com/en//pubs/archive/40671.pdf